MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 - Unlike subscriptions for dashboards or Power BI reports, your subscription contains an attachment of the entire report output.
 The following attachment types are supported: PDF, PowerPoint presentation (PPTX), Excel Workbook (XLSX), Word Document (DOCX), CSV file, and XML.

-- You may include a preview image of the report in the email body.
-This is optional, and may differ slightly from the first page of your attached report document, depending on the attachment format you select.
+- Optionally, include a preview image of the report in the email body.
+The image may differ slightly from the first page of your attached report document, depending on the attachment format you select.

 - There is no **After Data Refresh** option for frequency with paginated reports.
 You always get the latest values from the underlying data source.